aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 This operation MUST take the plain text of the source field as input.

 This operation MUST must take the HmacSha384 (citation needed) of the plain text and the specified key and return the most significant `hash length` bits as an unsigned integer.

 ## Item Encryptor Behavior

 Here is the specification for how the item encryptor specifically behaves with configured scan beacons.

-A `DynamoDBTableEncryptionConfig` object provides the list of Scan Beacons associated with the table which is associated with an operation.
+A `DynamoDBTableEncryptionConfig` object provides the list of Scan Beacons for the table associated with an operation.
 Various Request and Response objects are transformed, based on these Scan Beacons.

 ### Overview

 All Scan Beacon Group operations are a convenience for using the DynamoDB Encryption Client.
 The user calls the SDK referring to the encrypted data fields, and these operations transform the Request and Response objects to use the scan beacons instead.

 #### Indexing